JetBrains/intellij-sdk-docs/topics/tutorials/custom_language_support/structure_view_factory.md

 <include from="language_and_filetype.md" element-id="custom_language_tutorial_header"></include>

 The structure view can be customized for a specific file type.
-Creating a structure view factory allows showing the structure of any file in the <control>Structure</control> Tool Window for easy navigation between items in the current editor.
+Creating a structure view factory allows showing the structure of any file in the <control>Structure</control> tool window or by invoking <ui-path>Navigate | File Structure</ui-path> for easy navigation between items in the current editor.

 ## Define a Structure View Factory